PCP Claims: Get Specialist Advice & Compensation

 In February 2024, Lloyds Banking Group, the parent company of Black Horse Finance, became the first major bank to prepare compensation in the event of successful PCP claims.
 Lloyds reserved £450 million to cover potential compensation costs while awaiting the FCA's findings on mis-selling practices.
 This indicates that the banks believe a compensation scheme may be imposed.

-The FCA postponed the conclusion of its investigation, moving the expected date from September 2024 to May 2025.
-They also confirmed that lenders would not be required to respond to complaints until December 2025.
+The FCA pushed back the conclusion of its investigation and also confirmed that lenders would not be required to respond to complaints until 4 December 2025.
 Sheldon Mills, from the FCA, stated that the likelihood of a redress scheme being implemented is now higher than when the review first began.

 You may be entitled to thousands of pounds in compensation if you were affected by a mis-sold PCP agreement.
 The process to check your eligibility for a PCP claim is quick and straightforward—taking only a few seconds.